Transportation in Canada: Railways

-In 2007, Canada had a total of 72212 km of freight and passenger railway, of which 31 km is electrified.
 While intercity passenger transportation by rail is now very limited, freight transport by rail remains common.
-Total revenues of rail services in 2006 was $10.4 billion, of which only 2.8% was from passenger services.
-In a year are usually earned about $11 billion, of which 3.2% is from passengers and the rest from freight.
+In 2024, operating revenues for the Canadian rail transportation industry were $21.6 billion, of which $19.5 billion came from freight services.
+Freight revenues accounted for 90.1% of total operating revenues.

 The Canadian National Railway and Canadian Pacific Kansas City are Canada's two major freight railway companies, each having operations throughout North America.
-In 2007, 357 billion tonne-kilometres of freight were transported by rail, and 4.33 million passengers travelled 1.44 billion passenger-kilometres (an almost negligible amount compared to the 491 billion passenger-kilometres made in light road vehicles).
-34,281 people were employed by the rail industry in the same year.
+In 2024, Canadian railways transported 329.2 million tons of freight, while Via Rail carried 4.4 million passengers.

 Nationwide passenger services are provided by the federal crown corporation Via Rail.
-VIA Rail has faced criticism for frequent delays, and low speeds compared to peer countries and historical train travel times, such as the records set by the TurboTrain during the 1970s.
+Via Rail has faced criticism for frequent delays, and low speeds compared to peer countries and historical train travel times, such as the records set by the TurboTrain during the 1970s.

 Three Canadian cities have commuter rail services: in the Montreal area by Exo, in the Toronto area by GO Transit, and in the Vancouver area by West Coast Express.
 Smaller railways such as Ontario Northland, Rocky Mountaineer, and Algoma Central also run passenger trains to remote rural areas.